 - Simulation is in an increasing importance process, due to the high level of abstraction and flexibility of the implementation diversity.
-Physics, economics, psychology, business logistics, - 6 military operations and sports are few examples of possible integration of simulation process for problem solving.
-All the real world environments which have a temporal component with a high - degree of interaction, the simulation process could be implemented to reach validation or problem solving purposes.
+Physics, economics, psychology, business logistics, - military operations and sports are few examples of possible integration of simulation process for problem solving.
+All the real world environments which have a temporal component with a high - degree of interaction could be implemented to reach validation or problem solving purposes, using simulation processes.